Coleridge-Initiative/big-data-and-social-science/docs/01-ChapterIntro.md

-The goal of this book is to provide social scientists with an understanding of the key elements of this new science, its value, and the opportunities for doing better work.
-The goal is also to identify the many ways in which the analytical toolkits possessed by social scientists can be brought to bear to enhance the generalizability of the work done by computer scientists.
+The goal of this book is to provide social scientists with an understanding of the key elements of this new science, its value, and the opportunities for using it to improve their work.
+The goal is also to identify the many ways in which the analytical toolkits possessed by social scientists can inform data science research and result in new methods needed for social science research.

 We take a pragmatic approach, drawing on our experience of working with data in a variety of real-world contexts.
 Most social scientists set out to solve a real-world social or